Fablehaven: Keys to the Demon Prison: Plot

-Back in Fablehaven, Vanessa reveals her secret.
-Grandpa and Grandma Larsen are alive and are undercover spies for the Knights of Dawn at Living Mirage.
-Kendra and the rest plan a rescue mission with the Translocater.
-However they are captured by the Sphinx in the attempt, thus giving the society four artifacts.
+Back in Fablehaven, Vanessa reveals her secret: Grandpa and Grandma Larsen are alive and are undercover spies for the Knights of Dawn at Living Mirage.
+Kendra and the rest plan a rescue mission with the Translocater, but they are captured by the Sphinx in the attempt, thus giving the Society four artifacts.
 Kendra is summoned to talk to the Sphinx where he reveals his master plan.
 While Kendra is talking with the Sphinx, a mysterious figure slips Seth a sack containing the Translocater and the Sands of Sanctity.
 With the Translocater, Seth escapes to Fablehaven and uses the Sands to heal Graulas, but Graulas betrays him and takes the Translocater and the Sands, revealing that Nagi Luna was the one who had the artifacts slipped to Seth.
-Graulus quickly overthrows the treaty and clams the Chronometer, killing Coulter in the process.
+Graulas quickly overthrows the treaty and claims the Chronometer, killing Coulter in the process.
 He then teleports to Living Mirage and takes over the Society of the Evening Star.

 Just before, Kendra is taken to the dungeon and meets Bracken.
 They both are broken out by Warren with the help of the Sphinx and the three, Kendra, Warren, and Bracken, head to the local fairy shrine where the Fairy Queen sends Raxtus the dragon to help them escape over the preserve's wall.

 Meanwhile, Seth follows Coulter's last words to a secret message left by Patton Burgess.
 In the message, Patton suggests some truly desperate ideas to prepare to oppose the demon hordes.
-Seth allies with Vanessa and the satyrs and enlists wraiths to protect the house at Fablehaven, then visits and bargains with the Singing Sisters in order to locate a powerful weapon, the sword Vasilis from the age of wonders.
+Seth allies with Vanessa and the satyrs and enlists wraiths from the dungeon to protect the house at Fablehaven from the rebelling centaurs, then visits and bargains with the Singing Sisters in order to locate a powerful weapon, the sword Vasilis from the age of wonders.
 This information takes him to the Totem Wall, where he slays one of Zzyzx's founders to claim the sword.

-As Seth prepares for Zzyzx to open, Bracken, Warren, Kendra and Raxtus race to beat the Society to the final locks that hold Zzyzx shut, the last Eternals - immortal humans that must be killed before the demon prison can be opened.
+As Seth prepares for Zzyzx to open, Bracken, Warren, Kendra and Raxtus race to beat the Society to the final locks that hold Zzyzx shut, the last Eternals, an immortal humans who must be killed before the demon prison can be opened.
 They fail, but Bracken retrieves his second horn, and they kill Mirav and Torina in the process.